Dusan2103/GORSTAK/README.md

 Live Demo
 Experience the Gorštak Web Store in action!

-👉 Visit the Live Demo
+👉 Visit the Live Demo: https://gorstakstore.netlify.app/

 🌱 Future Improvements
 Here are some planned enhancements for the Gorštak Web Store: